 “How do you prevent fraud?”

 Part of our model is not requiring anything from our applicants when they ask for a grant.
 The DWP benefits system, and some charities which give out grants, often put people through a demeaning application process before they are deemed worth of receiving help – our fund exists to provide an alternative to that.
-However, we do have two conditions for giving out grants: all applicants must live in the CB1-CB5 postcode area, and no applicant can receive more than £50 in any one 30-day period.
+However, we do have two conditions for giving out grants: all applicants must live in the CB1-CB5 postcode area, and no applicant can receive more than £50 every other month.
 We verify applicants’ location either through proof of address, or by meeting them in person.
 We track all the account numbers we give grants to, and our recording system automatically flags repeat requests.

 Still not sure?